Dead or Alive 2: Console versions

-The European Dreamcast version was released on April 28, 2000.
-This version included the costumes from the Japanese PlayStation 2 version, but not the new stages.
-It also added new costumes for Zack and Tina, which pay homage to The Shadow Man and his love interest from the Shadow Man series.
-Acclaim developed the Shadow Man video game and published Dead or Alive 2 in Europe.
+On March 2, 2000, Acclaim Entertainment announced they had secured global publishing rights outside North America, Japan and Southeast Asia to the Dreamcast version from Tecmo, announcing that the game would be released on May 26.
+On March 21, the date was pushed forward to April 28.
+The overseas release included the costumes from the Japanese PlayStation 2 version, as well as costumes for Zack and Tina based on Shadow Man and his love interest.

 The Japanese Dreamcast version (known as the Limited Edition) was released on September 28, 2000.
 The cover art featured Kasumi and Ayane, along with a standard cover art version with Kasumi, Ayane and Leifang.
 The most notable addition was that Bankotsubo and Bayman were now unlockable, playable in all but Story Mode.
 The new stages from the PlayStation 2 version were not included, in favor of new versions of Burai Zenin and L's Castle stages from the first game.
 This version also added Sparring mode for Tag Battle, Watch Mode, the User Profile System, online play, more costumes to unlock, and a Gallery Mode with character renders.